Frequently Asked Questions

-The six-month pilot will test our solution for booking, paying, facilities management and pricing in several properties before being rolled out nationally across the NHSPS estate.
+The pilot will test our solution for booking, paying, facilities management and pricing in several properties before being rolled out nationally across the NHSPS estate.

 NHSPS has identified a number of buildings to take part in the pilot across the country.

 - Sittingbourne Community Hospital

 - Strelley Health Centre